 Thoughtful Holiday Gift Guide

 I don’t like shopping or going on gift-finding missions.
-I prefer to make gifts—date toffees, delicate anise cookies, handcrafted chocolate bars—or get them when I stumble upon something I know the receiver would appreciate.
+I prefer to make gifts—date toffees, delicate anise cookies, handcrafted chocolate bars—or get them when I stumble upon something I know the receiver would love or appreciate.
 And I like to give them whenever I find them.
-I don’t usually wait because it’s about momentum – and also, what if I get a heart attack?
+I don’t like to wait.
+What if I or them drop dead?

-Of course I will start with the kitchen tools.
-While writing this kitchen tools list I’m singing to myself Mariah Carey’s song “Can’t Live, If Living Is Without You…”
+While writing the kitchen tools list, I found myself singing Mariah Carey’s song “Can’t Live, If Living Is Without You…”

 Japanese Chef’s Knife